A2Amir/PID-Control/README.md

             x_trajectory, y_trajectory, err = run(robot, p)

       4.2.
 If this new error is better than our best error, then we do two things.
-       4.2.1.
-First, we set best_err to err
-       4.2.2.
-We even modify our dp to a slightly larger value by multiplying it with 1.1
+           First, we set best_err to err and we even modify our dp to a slightly larger value by multiplying it with 1.1

             if err < best_err:
                 best_err = err
                 dp[i] *= 1.1

+      4.3.
+Otherwise, we try the other way.
+            We subtract dp from p and we have to do it twice because we added it before and by creating a new robot we do the same thing again.
+We check whether the error is better than our best error, we retain it, and we multiply dp by 1.1.

+            else:
+                p[i] -= 2 * dp[i]
+                robot = make_robot()
+                x_trajectory, y_trajectory, err = run(robot, p)

+                if err < best_err:
+                    best_err = err
+                    dp[i] *= 1.1

+      But if both of those (two if before) fail, we set p[ i ] back to the original value, and we decrease our probing by multiplying it with 0.9.